 Yeah, he guessed he did, too.
 The only question was what he was going to do about it.
 He and his entire family were preparing to leave town for two weeks, and it would be a shame if he missed out on whatever game Keri was playing.

 Joe gave a row of pepperoni sticks the thousand-yard stare.
 If Keri Daniels was looking for his phone number, it had to mean somebody had spilled the beans.
-The rabid pit bull of a woman she worked for had discovered her star reporter had once been the girl of Deschanel’s favorite prey’s dreams.
-If that was the case, he and Keri were heading for a reunion and this time Keri could do the begging, just like he had before she’d run off to California.
+The rabid pit bull of a woman she worked for must have discovered her star reporter was once the girl of Joe’s dreams.
+If that was the case, he and Keri were heading for a reunion, and this time Keri could do the begging, just as he had before she’d run off to california.

 Two hours later, after he’d unloaded his groceries at his own place, he faced his twin sister across the expanse of their mother’s kitchen.
-Teresa Kowalski Porter was not a happy woman.
+Theresa Kowal-ski Porter was not a happy woman.

 “You are one dumb son of a bitch.”